Guidance for Students

 - the information includes significant biographical facts and opinions about you,

-- the information affects your privacy in your personal, family, educational or professional life.
+- the information affects your privacy in your personal, educational, or professional life.

-Examples of personal data include the contents of an individual student file, or P&DR review, or home phone number.
+Examples of personal data include the contents of an individual student file, home phone number, assessment or marks, or email detailing personal activities.